linsalrob/PHROG_structures/README.md

 # PHROG_structures

-View and download structures for representatives of all the PHROG data
+Structures for representatives of all the PHROG protein clusters.

+These structures were created by Susie Grigson at Flinders University using resources from Flinders University, Pawsey Supercomputer Centre, and NCI Supercomputer Centre.
+Please contact Susie for appropriate attribution.

+Check our interactive version that is not ready yet